akrly/markdown-cv/index.md

 ## Experience

 `2022 - Present`
-**Copenhagen Fablab** - Volunteer
+**Copenhagen Fablab**

-I am a member the Copenhagen Fablab, I seized the opportunity during my relocation to learn and build 3-axis CNC mills using a LinuxCNC based system.
+- **Volunteer** - I am a member the Copenhagen Fablab, I seized the opportunity during my relocation to learn and build 3-axis CNC mills using a LinuxCNC based system.

 `2017 - 2022`
 **Maker's Red Box**, Budapest